Adventures with Dogs: 40 Ideas to Go Exploring with Your Furry Companion

 What are the best dog-friendly adventure destinations?

-We love finding places that welcome our four-legged companions.
-Many national and state parks allow dogs on certain trails.
-Beach towns often have dog-friendly shores where our pups can splash in the waves.
+I’m always hunting for places that welcome dogs.
+Lots of national and state parks allow pups on certain trails.
+Beach towns usually have dog-friendly beaches where your dog can run wild in the waves.

 Could you share some tips for first-time hiking with a pup?